-If you’re anything like me, making your own hot cross or Easter buns has always seemed a little daunting and time consuming…besides, why invest the time baking when you could be eating all those chocolate eggs?
+If you’re anything like me, making your own hot cross or Easter buns has always seemed a little daunting and time consuming…besides, why invest the time baking when you could be eating my vanilla fudge chocolate eggs?
 I hear you.
 What’s more, the stores are teaming with hot crossed deliciousness at the moment so…why bother?

-We bother, my friend, because freshly baked sticky buns emerging from the oven in the morning is something not to be missed.
+We bother, my friend, because freshly baked sticky buns – like these Easter buns and my Vegan Spiced Apple Pecan Pinwheels– emerging from the oven in the morning is something not to be missed.
 And these little carrot Easter buns are vegan so everyone can enjoy them.
 Most traditional Easter bun recipes, like Nagi’s gorgeous hot cross buns over at Recipe Tin Eats, contain both eggs and butter.
 Not these little guys; we are eggless and butter free opting instead for olive oil.

 I promise your family won’t notice the difference.
 These buns are soft, spiced and all things delicious…and, they’re pretty foolproof.